Best Chess Openings for White: Complete 2026 Guide

 - How to Build Your First Chess Opening Repertoire - the absolute beginner's playbook.

-- How to Study Chess Openings: 2026 Guide by Rating - what to do at each rating band.
+- How Deep Should You Learn Your Openings? - what to do at each rating band.

-- How to Handle Transpositions in Your Opening Repertoire - what to do when move orders mix.
+- How to Handle Transpositions in Your Repertoire - the discipline that keeps White repertoires lean.

 Want to drill your White repertoire with spaced repetition?
 Create a free ChessAtlas account to import your games, build your White repertoire, and have ChessAtlas flag the exact moves you forget so you can drill them before your next tournament.
 Or explore the repertoire builder to see how it works.